nero/nero.github.io/_posts/2019-04-21-pc1512-screendumps-via-virtual-printer.md

 Pressing `Shift+PrtScr` on the PC1512 resulted in the screen buffer indeed appearing on my screen, except that non-ascii characters were garbled.
 I typed some umlauts before repeating the screen dump, this time dumping the contents into a file.

-With `hexdump -Cv` i inspected the byte values for the garbed characters and matched their values with the code pages tables on wikipedia, quickly identifying the US/Latin codepage 437.
+With `hexdump -Cv` i inspected the byte values for the garbled characters and matched their values with the code pages tables on wikipedia, quickly identifying the US/Latin codepage 437.
 This seems a bit off, since the machine itself is hard-coded into a german keyboard layout and also outputs german error messages.

 By post-processing the screendumps via `iconv -f CP437 -t UTF-8`, i was able to produce unicode-compatible data: